neilbrown/edlib/README.md

 Attributes
 ----------

-An attribute is a simple name/value pair, both being strings.
+An attribute is a simple name=value pair, both being strings.
 Attributes can be associated with various other objects, including marks, panes, and elements in a document.
 Parsing code can annotate a buffer with attributes, and rendering code can use these